Friday, September 12, 2025

 Stunning Brúarfoss

 I noticed the nearest grass had been trimmed quite short and had stakes at regular intervals in a line extending from beside the cottage for several hundred meters.
-Looking back to our right, a sand trap containing several golf balls finally indicated the purpose of the stakes on the tightly mown grass: a driving range.
+Looking back to our right, a sand trap containing several golf balls finally indicated the purpose of the stakes on the tightly mown turf: a driving range.
 The husband is a big golfer.

 Pretty Sweet Home Driving Range